convexset/meteor-three-way/README.md

 ## To Do

-- Reconsider group debounced updates (given that autogeneration of a general updater in `convexset:collection-tools` is done)
+- Reconsider group debounced updates (given that auto-generation of a general updater in `convexset:collection-tools` is done)
+- Consider updating "parent items" like `friends` if both that and `friends.*.name` are bound.